Advice I Gave Before Being Pregnant Versus My Real Life Experience

 Real Life: During my first trimester, I was hit with fatigue and nausea.
 I found that working out actually made me feel better (or some days at least not worse), so I sucked it up and got some sort of intentional movement.
 Some days the fatigue or nausea hit me harder and I skipped the workout and rested.
 I soaked in the sleep when I could.
 I learned that I still highly value physical activity for pregnant mamas including myself, but that it was also important to listen to my body and find a balance between pushing past some of the tired days and other days enjoying rest.
 I enjoyed moving through walks with my dogs, yoga, step class, strength training, short runs and adventurous hikes.

 Real Life: Big yes!
-Especially on those rest days, but even on the active ones, I attempted to better listen to my body.
-I was careful about what I said ‘yes’ so that I didn’t overbook my schedule.
-I worked on diaphragmatic breathing at home, at work, while driving.
+Especially on those rest days, but even on the active ones, I attempted to listen better to my body.
+I was careful about what I said ‘yes’ to, so that I didn’t overbook my schedule.
+I worked on diaphragmatic breathing at home and at work.
 I journaled, listened to good music and took some baths.

 Real Life: I was lucky enough to get “only” the constant nausea for weeks, but not the actual vomiting.
 In preparation for my pelvic floor being able to handle morning sickness should it strike, I definitely upped my pelvic floor exercise game.
 Find a balance between contracting and relaxing both in isolation throughout the day (sitting, standing, lying down) as well as with movements (getting up from a chair, lifting, bending, exercise routine).
 If you’re not sure how to contract or relax your pelvic floor, or have any symptoms of pelvic floor dysfunction (urine leakage, pelvic pain, pelvic heaviness, etc.), please reach out to a pelvic floor PT near you or check out our virtual sessions.
 I love how many mamas in their first trimester have been reaching out to us for prevention or early treatment feedback

 Also, I’ve been using a squatty potty for years and continue to highly recommend getting a stool of some kind in early pregnancy if you haven’t already.
 This can really help improve bowel movements by better relaxing the pelvic floor muscles that wrap around the rectum when you get your knees higher than your hips.
 And breathe during your bowel movement!

-It’s never too early to begin to build up a team around you – interview midwives, OB/GYNS, find a pelvic floor PT near you, a chiropractor, massage therapist, acupuncturist, a mental health counselor, prenatal yoga, prenatal fitness instructors, etc. You want to have options in mind for if/when you need them or to contact for wellness and prevention.
+The Advice: It’s never too early to begin to build up a team around you – interview midwives, OB/GYNS, find a pelvic floor PT near you, a chiropractor, massage therapist, acupuncturist, a mental health counselor, prenatal yoga, prenatal fitness instructors, etc. You want to have options in mind for if/when you need them or to contact for wellness and prevention.
 You do not need to build up your whole team right away, but it’s nice to have options and give yourself time to ask friends, professionals, social media, etc. for recommendations and to set up interviews.